XHTML - Tips & Tricks

-This chapter lists out various tips and tricks for you which should be taken care while writing an XHTML document.
+This chapter lists out various tips and tricks which you should be aware of while writing an XHTML document.

-An XML declaration is not required in all XHTML documents.
-XHTML document authors are strongly encouraged to use XML declarations in all their documents.
+An XML declaration is not required in all XHTML documents but XHTML document authors are strongly encouraged to use XML declarations in all their documents.
 Such a declaration is required when the character encoding of the document is other than the default UTF-8 or UTF-16.

 Use external style sheets if your style sheet uses < or & or ]]> or --.